 Nowadays I would place it under the general heading of My-Fi, Not Hi-Fi.
 Our one goal for every tweak and upgrade we make is to increase the latter and reduce the former.

-And note also that when you play your records too quietly, it results in an exaggerated, artificial sense of depth.
+And note also that when you play your records too quietly, it creates an exaggerated, artificial sense of depth.
 That’s one of the main reasons we play them loud; we want to hear the pressings that have real presence and immediacy, because they’re the ones that are most likely to win our shootouts.

 The band’s discography through 1978 follows.